 Harris converted both ends of a shooting foul, Juwan Norris' steal led to Wilson's breakaway basket, Norris sank one-of-two from the line and Lee spotted Wilson for a jumper from the left corner on an inbounds play to give the Rams a comfortable 47-29 advantage with 4:30 remaining.

-Wilson's driving layup gave Bastrop its biggest lead of the evening, 52-32, with slightly over two minutes to play.
+Page 2 of 2 - Wilson's driving layup gave Bastrop its biggest lead of the evening, 52-32, with slightly over two minutes to play.

 Wilson was the only scorer to reach double digits, although 10 different Rams made scoring donations.
 Harris was next with nine points.